 The planning, monitoring and reporting (PMR) skills of the Norwegian political parties left a lot to desire during the years of NDS.
 From a professional development aid view point, the parties' capacities in this regard were at a low level when the new arrangement started in 2011.
 And still today, the developmental-managerial capacity of the Norwegian parties is the main critical issue when discussing the future of the arrangement.
 On the other hand, the rationale for the arrangement has never been that the political parties possess this type of capacity in the first place.
-They have skills in competing for political power in Norway and for developing party organizations and political parties in the East and South.
+They have skills in competing for political power in Norway and for developing party organizations and political programs, all in accordance with basic democratic rules.
+These skills are relevant for political parties in the East and South.
 The added value from Norwegian parties stems from sharing these skills.